 - ca. 510–500 B.C.

 - Terracotta; black-figure

 - H. 18 3/8 in.
 (46.7 cm); diameter of mouth 8 5/16 in.
 (21.1 cm); diameter of foot 6 1/8 in.
 (15.5 cm)

 - Fletcher Fund, 1956

 Obverse, women and man at fountain house

 However incomplete, this vase gives a very amusing picture of life in Athens, morning and evening.
 The figures on the obverse are at a fountain house, indicated by the architecture, the two panther's head waterspouts, and the block below on which to place hydriai (water jars) while they are being filled.
 Fountain houses were places where men and women could meet casually.
 On the reverse, three men wreathed with ivy disport themselves around a woman.
 The krotala (castanets) in her hand suggest that she is a hetaira, a professional entertainer.

 von Bothmer, Dietrich.
 1957.
 "Greek Vases from the Hearst Collection."
-The Metropolitan Museum of Art Bulletin, 15(7): pp. 166, 173.
+Bulletin of the Metropolitan Museum of Art, 15(7): pp. 166, 173.